Fl0k3n/kfe/README.md

 ## Intended use cases

-Application was designed for directories having up to few tens of thousands of images, short (<10 minutes) videos or audio files.
+Application was designed for directories having up to 10k images, short (<5 minutes) videos or audio files.
 File names are assumed to be non-descriptive.
 Examples of such directories are:
 - phone gallery or audio recordings copied to PC,
-- data dumps from messaging apps like Messenger (Messenger app allows you to search only for text messages, but it allows downloading all media, which can be searched using this app),
+- data dumps from messaging apps like Messenger (Messenger built-in search works only for text messages, but they allow downloading all media, which can be searched using this app),
 - saved memes.

 # Demo